 Depending on the exact act, the property damage charge can be a misdemeanor or a felony.
 The exact charge is going to depend on the property value and the circumstances surrounding the damage.
 If the damage is inflicted because of discrimination, such as discrimination due to sex, gender, age, disability, sexual orientation, race, or religion, then the charge may be much more serious.

-Here are the property damage charges in Minnesota:
+Here are the property damaging charges in Minnesota: